What You Need to Know About Epidural Nerve Blocks

 The procedure typically requires anywhere from 20 to 30 minutes, including preparation time.
 It is then followed by 45 minutes of observed recovery time.

 Epidural nerve blocks are performed on an outpatient basis.
-For many people who suffer from severe pain, such types of nerve blocks have become part of their treatment.
+For many people who live with severe pain, such types of nerve blocks have become part of their treatment.
 These injections (local anesthetic and steroid) directly to the area of a person's affected nerve can help them with pain control and also improve function and quality of life.

 Individuals are known to be quite hesitant when it comes to experiencing needles.
 You should know that some procedures for treating arthritic conditions may even involve up to six needles.
 But is also important to know that most of such procedures are easy to tolerate and brief.
 Generally, they only last around five to 15 minutes.
 A local anesthetic or even sedation is used.

 Nerve blocks react to everybody differently.
 A set of three injections happens to be the norm.
 But take note that you may gain considerable relief after the first or second injection.
 In such an instance, further doses may not be necessary.

 The peak effect of the steroid will usually be between three and ten days.
 It is slowly released into the body, and for some people, there is an interval before you start to feel the improvement.
 This procedure is usually repeated several times over a 12 month period.

 What are the expected results?